natzar/Robin/README.md

 # ~ Robin ~
 16/1/2016 - Author: Beto López @betoayesa <betolopezayesa@gmail.com>

-Crawling &amp; Scraping Toolkit in Php.
+Crawling &amp; Scraping Php Toolkit and command line wrapper.
 Google, Instagram, Vine, Twitter, Ebay, Pinterest, and more to come.
-I've developed a lot of crawlers/scrapers in the past.
-This repo is a way to store all of them together, having a command line wrapper to run them all.
-I will use the term "Robot" to describe crawling/scraping at same time.

-As all of the scraping crawling tools are a mess, and websites's html is always changing, and all we really want is to use it and leave it, doesn't matter if inside you service folder you put a lot of garbage code, if on top of that you put a clean Class.
-Use the others robots as reference to create new ones.
-Use /vendor for vendor packages.
+Here, the term "Robot" refers to a piece of code that does crawling and scraping of one or more urls in the same domain.

+The Robots are some from my own, and some taken from Internet.
+Dependencies (included): Using Simplehtmldom, PhpCrawler, UAgent.

 ####Usage: